To make a litter report, go to the Report Rubbish website.

 It can be large or small in quantity, from a single item to large scale illegal dumping.

 The Tasmanian Government has commissioned statewide litter surveys from 2023 to 2026.
-A total of 24 sites are being surveyed on a biannual basis (December and May) across four local government areas of varying socio-economic profiles - two in the Greater Hobart Region, one in the Greater Launceston Region, and one in the North-West Region.
+A total of 24 sites are being surveyed on a biannual basis (December and May).
+The sites are spread across four local government areas of varying socio-economic profiles.
+Two are in the Greater Hobart Region, one is in the Greater Launceston Region, and one is in the North-West Region.

-Some of the results from the Annual Litter Survey 2023-24 show:
+Some of the results from the Annual Litter Survey 2024-2025 show that:

 Why is litter so bad?